GhostKato/project-group-3-js/README.md

 ### Description:

-This project is a personal website that demonstrates your skills, experience and implemented projects.
+A site that demonstrates the skills, experience and implemented projects of the developer.
 The site has a stylish and adaptive design, interactive elements, as well as several useful functions, such as the form for the inverse communication, changing the theme of the interface, widgets with frequent questions, skills, reviews customers and more.

 ![header-hero](./src/img/readme/header-hero.png)